 Entry guidance

-The course is also suitable for people who are up to 24 years old who have an EHCP in place.
+The course is also open to learners up to age 24 who have an Education, Health and Care Plan (EHCP) in place.

-There are no specific recommended prior learning requirements for this qualification.
+There are no specific entry requirements or prior learning needed to join.

 Employability Skills at Entry 2, Entry 3 and Level 1